Owen Trout: Leigh Leopards

 On 13 October 2023 it was reported that he had signed a three-year deal to join Leigh.

 Trout played in nearly every match for Leigh in the 2024 Super League season which saw the club finish fifth on the table.

 Trout played 27 games for Leigh in the 2025 Super League season including their semi-final loss to rivals Wigan.

+Cronulla Sharks

+On 26 March 2026, Trout was announced to have signed a two-year deal with the Cronulla Sharks of the National Rugby League from the 2027 season.